hypertidy/manifoldr/README.md

 manifoldr
 =========

 Manifoldr allows direct connection to Manifold .map projects from R via ODBC.
-We can read tables in full, or issue SQL queries to select or dynamically created new tables.
+We can read tables in full, or issue SQL queries to select or dynamically create new tables.

 Installation
 ------------